build-o-zer/03-SimpleInjector/README.md

 ## How to implement

-1. create the two annotations called
+1. in the package `injector`, create the two annotations called
     - `@InjectDependency`  to mark the fields that will be injected
     - `@Label` to mark the class as an injectable class
     - each annotation should have a String `value` attribute to specify the name of the dependency to be injected.